 Dropping out of the game doesn’t make you a loser.
 Who decided there was a game and put you in it, anyway?
 When you decide to get out of the competition game and engage, instead, in the race to develop True You, there are serious forces that conspire to defeat you.

 - People insist that The Game is the only option, and you are crazy to think otherwise.

 - The people around you don’t want you to change.
-Recognize, the situation is working for them even if it no longer works for you.
+This is because the situation is working for them even if it no longer works for you.

 - The competitive drive was programmed in you from a very early age—“be the best,” “make an A,” “Don’t disappoint daddy”—to make you a good team player, for the benefit of the team.

-- The biological pull to subjugate your needs for the tribe helps ensure survival of the species, and id powerful.
+- The biological pull to subjugate your needs for the tribe helps ensure survival of the species, and is powerful.
 It must be countered with consciousness.

-- It’s easier to focus on others that self.
+- It’s easier to focus on others than self.
 Are you willing to do the tough stuff?

 Honoring your needs is not just feel-good b.s.
 It certainly isn’t selfish.
 It is a life-requirement.
 If you’ve been lead to believe otherwise, check the serious forces listed above.